-Funded by the Division of AIDS (DAIDS) of the U.S. National Institutes of Health (NIH), the HIV/AIDS Clinical Trials Networks include:
+Funded by the Division of AIDS (DAIDS) of the U.S. National Institutes of Health (NIH) and the National Institute of Allergy and Infectious Diseases (NIAID), the HIV/AIDS Clinical Trials Networks include:

 The AIDS Clinical Trials Group (ACTG) was initially established in 1987 to broaden the scope of the AIDS research effort of the National Institute of Allergy and Infectious Diseases (NIAID).
 The ACTG established and supports the largest Network of expert clinical and translational investigators and therapeutic clinical trials units in the world, including sites in resource-limited countries.
 These investigators and units serve as the major resource for HIV/AIDS research, treatment, care, and training/education in their communities.